 With proper planning, money set aside for a child’s college tuition can be protected during a divorce case.
 Whether it is with an agreement between the parties or through a court order, an experienced family law attorney can take steps to make sure that money is available in the future.

-At Ashby Law, we know how important your child’s education is to you, and we can help you work out an arrangement that fits everyone’s needs.
+At Pacific Northwest Family Law, we know how important your child’s education is to you, and we can help you work out an arrangement that fits everyone’s needs.
 Our divorce attorneys will work with your former spouse on your behalf, and create a resolution that protects your children’s financial future.

 For help with your situation, contact us today by calling 509-572-3700.